Transparent-Systems/FolderMonitor/docs/README.md

 | PyYAML | Use pip installer.
 See below |

 Notes:
-I recommend to download and install rclone and Python from their official download locations.
+Best practice is to download and install rclone and Python from their official download locations.
-If you instal from the Windows store or using Winget you may not get all components.
+If you install from the Windows store or using Winget you may not get all components.

 First install Python if required.
 Next install the required Python modules using pip.
 For example FolderMonitor folder is C:\Apps\FolderMonitor